astropy/astropy/docs/development/workflow/development_workflow.rst

 your clone of git knows about with ``git branch -a`` you will see there are *three* different branches called ``master``::

-    * master                # this is master in your local repo remotes/origin/master   # master on your fork of Astropy on GitHub remotes/upstream/master # the official development branch of Astropy
+    * master                              # this is master in your local repo remotes/your-github-username/master   # master on your fork of Astropy on GitHub remotes/astropy/master                # the official development branch of Astropy

 The naming scheme used by `git` will also be used here.
 A plain branch name, like ``master`` means a branch in your local copy of Astropy.
-A branch on a remote, like ``origin`` , is labeled by that remote, ``origin/master``.
+A branch on a remote, like ``astropy`` , is labeled by that remote, ``astropy/master``.

-This duplication of names can get very confusing for maintainers when trying to merge code contributions into the official master branch, ``upstream/master``.
+This duplication of names can get very confusing for maintainers when trying to merge code contributions into the official master branch, ``astropy/master``.
 As a result, you should never do any work in your master branch, ``master``.
 Always work on a branch instead.

 Essential `git` commands